skagedal/mmongo/README.md

 # mmongo
-Conveniently run mongo client tools on a Meteor database.

-MongoDB includes a bunch of shell commands[1] that connect to a database server and do things: `mongo`, `mongodump`, `mongorestore`, `mongooplog`, `mongoimport`, `mongoexport`, `mongostat`, `mongotop` and `mongofiles`.
+MongoDB includes a bunch of [shell commands][1] that connect to a database server and do things: `mongo`, `mongodump`, `mongorestore`, `mongooplog`, `mongoimport`, `mongoexport`, `mongostat`, `mongotop` and `mongofiles`.

-To connect to a database, you need to specify the hostname, the port and credentials.
-Meteor gives you these in form of a MongoDB Connection String if you do 'meteor mongo --url'.
+To connect to a database, you need to specify hostname, port, database and credentials.
+Meteor gives you these in form of a MongoDB [Connection String][2] if you do `meteor mongo --url`.
 Unfortunately, the MongoDB tools do not support this Connection String, so you need to rewrite things to pass the proper parameter.
-That's a hassle, and that's what this tool can help you with (until MongoDB fixes this).
+That's a hassle, and that's what this tool can help you with (until MongoDB [fixes this][3]).

 ## Installation

-Put `mmongo.js` somewhere in your `$PATH` as `mmongo`, for example:
+Put `mmongo.js` somewhere in your `$PATH` as `mmongo`, for example using:

     sudo cp mmongo.js /usr/local/bin/mmongo
     sudo chmod +x /usr/local/bin/mmongo